 The photo is "Gilbert" who has one blue eye and one dichoric eye.

 LILAC / BLUE-EYED ALBINO

 Albinism is found in the Siamese to closely related Oriental breeds due to inbreeding.
-Emma Stothers (2013) provided photos of her albino Oriental Longhair, Pangur.
+Greer Stothers (2013) provided photos of an albino Oriental Longhair, Pangur.
 Pangur's eyes look like faded lilac-blue.
 On close inspection, the pupil is a dull red, while what looks like lilac is just the pale blue refraction of the lens overlaid on a pinkish pupil.
 This makes Pangur very photo-sensitive.
 Pangur's parents are half-siblings with the same father.

 Pink is not a normal eye colour in cats.
 It is found in pink-eyed albinos and is due to complete lack of pigment in the eye combined with very little blue refraction.
 True albinos entirely lack melanin and the iris is pale pinkish-white.
 Because of blue refraction, the eyes usually have a bluish hue, result in a blue-eyed albino (as with Pangur above).
 Very rarely the transparent structures are colourless and a pink-eyed albino results.